Mona Keijzer

-Maria Cornelia Gezina "Mona" Keijzer (born 9 October 1968) is a Dutch politician and former civil servant who is the minister of housing and spatial planning in the Schoof cabinet since 2024.
-A member of the Farmer–Citizen Movement (BoerBurgerBeweging, BBB), she won a seat in the House of Representatives in the 2023 Dutch general election.
+Maria Cornelia Gezina "Mona" Keijzer (born 9 October 1968) is a Dutch politician.
+She is currently an independent member of the House of Representatives, after she left the Farmer–Citizen Movement (BoerBurgerBeweging, BBB) in February 2026.
+Between 2024 and 2026 she was minister of housing and spatial planning on behalf of BBB in the Schoof cabinet.

 Formerly a member of the Christian Democratic Appeal (CDA), she served in the third Rutte cabinet as State Secretary for Economic Affairs and Climate Policy alongside Dilan Yesilgöz-Zegerius from 26 October 2017 until 25 September 2021.
 Keijzer served in the House of Representatives between 2012 and 2017, and again for six months from 31 March 2021 until 27 September 2021.
 She focused on matters of nursing, home care and culture.
 Before becoming a full-time politician, she worked as an environmental jurist for the municipalities of Waterland and Almere, as well as for the province of Gelderland.